-With a Roth IRA, cash is contributed "post-tax" which means that the contribution (the amount you delegate out of your salary to put into the account each year) is made with taxable earnings for that year.
-This cash then buys assets (stocks, real estate, gold, etc.) on a tax advantaged basis.
-In other words, assets can be bought, sold, or traded within the IRA without incurring capital gains tax and without affecting the IRA holder's personal taxes.
+With a Roth IRA, cash is contributed post tax, meaning the contribution (the amount you delegate out of your salary to put into the account each year) is made with taxable earnings for that year.
+A Roth account holder can continue to make contributions throughout his or her life.
+This cash then buys assets (stocks, real estate, gold, etc.) on a tax-advantaged basis.
+In other words, assets can be bought, sold, or traded within the IRA without incurring capital gains or income taxes and without affecting the IRA holder's personal tax return.

 Self directed IRAs are becoming popular in their own right and allow you to invest in assets you know and trust.
-For more information on Roth IRAs or self-directed IRAs, please feel free to call New Direction Trust Company at 877-742-1270 or send us an e-mail at firstname.lastname@example.org.
+For more information about a self-directed Roth IRA, please feel free to call New Direction Trust Company at 877-742-1270 or send us a message through your client portal at portal.ndtco.com.